sjhloco/nornir_orion/README.md

 **Groups:** Nornir groups are created using the *groups* list of dictionaries with group membership based around the device attribute *MachineTypes*.

 - *Group*: Name of the group
-- *type*: Host data dictionary to represent the device type for this group (router, switch, etc), it replaces MachineType
+- *type*: Host data dict to represent the device type for this group (router, switch, etc), replaces MachineType
 - *filter*: A list of upto two filter objects (and logic) to match against SELECT MachineTypes
 - *scrapli*: Optional 3rd party connection driver added to connection_options (platform)
 - *netmiko*: Optional  3rd party connection driver added to connection_options (platform)